blankaex/blog/_posts/2023-07-23-starter-watches.md

 Conveniently, Seiko also makes a version with an oyster bracelet which was much more tempting.
 This is the SBPX121, which is the same watch by all metrics bar the bracelet (obviously) and the colour of the dial.
 Both watches have an MSRP of 26400 yen and retail for 18400, but I managed to find a deal for this for 5000 yen so my hand was forced despite my heavy preference for the SBPX123's dial.

 If nothing else, the 121 served as a good trial run to get an idea of the sizing, weight, and styling of this kind of watch.
-I was pretty happy with it and briefly entertained the idea of also purchasing a 123 to swap the bands, but then I re-discovered the SBPX063.
+I was pretty happy with it and briefly entertained the idea of also purchasing a 123 to swap the bands, but I'll probably end up selling/gifting it instead as I went on to re-discover the SBPX063.

 {% capture images %}
     {{ site.url }}/assets/res/2023-07-23-starter-watches/seikos.jpg